AlayaNetwork/alaya-devdocs/website/docs/Wasm_Getting_started.md

    }
    ```

-    - Try not to apply for large blocks of memory
+    - Try not to apply for a large block of memory

 3. What should I pay attention to when using `StorageType`?